Summer semester 2022: First EuroTeQ Collider at TUM

 What is the Waste Challenge?

-Siemens Advanta challenged us to find a solution for medical imaging devices like MRIs and X-Rays that are currently unaccounted for to prevent an improper disposal.
-Wrongfully disposed medical imaging devices present a social and environmental threat as well as an economic loss for OEMs like Siemens Healthineers.
-We, Team Advan.ce, developed a sustainable and scalable solution consisting of three modules, namely a Device-as-a-Service strategy, a certified B2B-Partner network, and a Digital Platform, which alter the global linear business model of Siemens Healthineers to a circular one by closing the loops and hence prevents devices falling out of sight.
+Siemens Advanta challenged us to find a solution for medical imaging devices, such as MRIs and X-rays, that are currently unaccounted for to prevent improper disposal.
+Wrongfully disposed medical imaging devices pose a social, environmental, and economic threat for OEMs like Siemens Healthineers.
+We, Team Advan.ce, developed a sustainable and scalable solution consisting of three modules, namely a Device-as-a-Service strategy, a certified B2B-Partner network, and a Digital Platform, which alters the global linear business model of Siemens Healthineers to a circular one by closing the loops and hence prevents devices from falling out of sight.

 Pitch on the EroTeQaThon and qualification round at TUM